-Having been satisfied with my Kel Tec sub 2000 purchase a little while ago, I decided to head to the range and check out another of their interesting offerings.
-Despite looking like a stock-less rifle, the PLR-16 is in fact a gas operated, semi-automatic pistol.
-Kel Tec which has a flare for designing unusual weapons that no one else seems to be producing, created this with long-range target shooting and hunting in mind.
-You can pick it up in either the .223 rem or 5.56mm NATO.
+Having been satisfied with my Kel Tec sub-2000 purchase a little while ago, I decided to head to the range and check out another of their interesting offerings.
+Despite looking like a stock-less rifle, the PLR-16 is, in fact, a gas operated, semi-automatic pistol.
+Kel Tec which has a flair for designing unusual weapons that no one else seems to be producing created this with long-range target shooting and hunting in mind.
+You can pick it up in either the .223 Rem or 5.56mm NATO.
 The one I picked-up and test fired at the range was chambered in .223 which does not accept the 5.56, though the 5.56 version does accept the .223.
 This is our Kel-Tec PLR-16 Pistol Review.

 The Kel-Tec PLR-16 Pistol Basics

 Following Kel Tec’s “no-frills” mantra, the PLR-16 has a conventional gas piston operation and utilizes the proven M-16 breech locking system.
 The aluminum rear sight is adjustable for windage.
 The front sight is a simple AR type.
 An integrated Picatinny rail atop the receiver frame will accept standard accessories.
 The muzzle end of the barrel is threaded 1/2- 28 to accept standard attachments such as a muzzle brake.
 The short stroke trigger, with an ok 7-pound pull, is made out of polymer and I found it to be too soft.
 A nearly identical PLR-16 I tried with an aluminum trigger was better.
 The PLR-16 pistol comes blued, with one 10-round magazine (fully AR15/M16 magazine compatible), and includes a gun lock.
 Except for the barrel, bolt, sights, and mechanism, the PLR-16 pistol is made entirely of high-impact glass fiber reinforced polymer Zytel.